 Most amusing metro stations in Europe

 Being one of the essential parts of travelling, transportation is necessary.
-Alongside with transportation having fun and an excellent time is also really crucial.
+Alongside transportation having fun and an excellent time is also really crucial.
 Therefore, we have decided to present you with the most amusing metro stations in Europe.
-It depends on where you are going to Europe, and there is always an entertaining metro station.
-Europe is the heart of art and culture, no surprise it reflects itself in its daily life, for instance, in metro stations.
-So, my friend, if you want to know "Which city's metro has the most stations?" or "What are the largest metro areas in Europe?" come closer.
+Europe is the heart of art and culture; no surprise, it reflects itself in its daily life, for instance, in metro stations.
+So, my friend, if you want to know "which city's metro has the most stations?" or "what are the largest metro areas in Europe?" come closer.
 Today we are going to explore the most amusing metro stations in Europe.

-Paris Metro or Abesses?
-Paris Metro stations are called as Abesses.
+Paris Metro or Abbesses?
+Paris metro stations are called Abbesses.
 You may decide to call it as you like.
-The significant part of Paris Metro stations is how beautiful and stunning they are.
-Many people only know about the Eifel Tower.
+The significant part of Paris metro stations is how beautiful and stunning they are.
+Many people only know about the Eiffel Tower.
 But, you can change that stereotype by visiting these stunning stations in Paris.

-Many people visit Sweden because of its unbelievably, beautiful nature.
+Many people visit Sweden because of its unbelievably beautiful nature.
 However, they skip the most fun part.
 Yes, exactly!
-The Stockholm Metro station is one of the amusing metro stations in the world.
-Stockholm Metro station is an art gallery for its visitors.
+The Stockholm metro stations are one of the amusing metro stations in the world.
+Stockholm metro stations are an art gallery for its visitors.
 Starting from the first station till the end, one is able to see all the artwork.
-The main decorations here are super-hero characters, strange statues, and many different symbols.
+The main decorations here are superhero characters, strange statues, and many different symbols.

-If there is an older metro station, it is definitely in Hungary.
-Yes, exactly!
-Budapest Metro is the second oldest metro in the world.
-Apart from that, the Budapest metro is the first electric metro in Europe.
-Even the Yellow line is in the list of UNESCO heritage sites.
+Budapest Metro is the second oldest metro in Europe.
+Apart from that, the Budapest Metro is the first electric metro in Europe.
+Even the Yellow Line is on the list of UNESCO Heritage Sites.
 The metro carries hundreds of people every day.
 There is a museum located behind the ticket office, which displays the oldest trains once used in Budapest Metro.

 In our opinion, one of the most fantastic metro stations in the world is St. Petersburg Metro in Russia.
 This metro is designed to attract everyone.
 Even though St. Petersburg is a perfect place for every traveller, only the St. Petersburg Metro can be your reason to visit this fantastic city.
 High ceilings and marble design will surely amaze you in this underground.
 The metro is quite affordable.
 You do not need to visit every 72 stations.
 It is worth seeing some of them.